Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-tee/README.md

 - **Encrypted Payload**: Cannot be empty, contains the AES-GCM encrypted data
 - **Encrypted DEK**: RSA-OAEP encrypted Data Encryption Key, decrypted using AWS KMS

-**Important**: The `AwsConfig.public_key` field must contain the **base64-encoded DER format** of the RSA public key.
-The TEE expects this field to be a valid base64 string that, when decoded, produces valid DER-encoded public key bytes.
-If you encounter "Failed to parse public key as UTF-8" errors, ensure that:
+**Important**: The `AwsConfig.public_key` field must contain the **raw DER-encoded bytes** of the RSA public key.
+The server manually decodes the base64 `KMS_PUBLIC_KEY` environment variable before putting it into this field, so this field contains the actual DER bytes ready for cryptographic operations (not base64).
+The TEE expects this field to contain valid DER-encoded public key bytes.
+If you encounter cryptographic operation errors, ensure that:
 1. The public key is in DER format (not PEM)
-2. The DER bytes are properly base64-encoded
+2. The DER bytes are properly decoded from base64 before being placed in this field
-3. The base64 string contains no invalid characters or encoding issues
+3. The original base64 string contains no invalid characters or encoding issues

-**Complete envelope encryption example (Node.js/TypeScript):**
+**Local-run envelope encryption example (Node.js/TypeScript):**

 ```javascript
 const crypto = require('crypto');